 What I offer is different

 Firstly, I have lived experience of my own traumatic loss which means I most definitely get it.
 I personally didn’t find traditional forms of bereavement counselling or therapy very effective so I had to find my own way to navigate my loss.
-I did this by writing a book (due to be published later this year) which helped me to process my loss, and by using the professional coaching and nutritional therapy tools I already had, together with extensive reading and research.
+I did this by writing a book (due to be published next year) which helped me to process my loss, and by using the professional coaching and nutritional therapy tools I already had, together with extensive reading and research.